 - How to transfer your old Mac's data to your new Mac

-Still need help with upgrading to the new MacBook Air?
-Leave your questions below and we'll do our best to answer them!
+Still, need help on how to upgrade to MacBook Air with M1?
+Leave your questions below, and we'll do our best to answer them!